-4. Explore Life in Ancient Egypt at the Pharaonic Village
+Explore life in ancient Egypt at the Pharaonic Village

 What better way to end the day than peacefully sailing down the Nile, watching the sunset, while having a drink, snacks, or a meal?
-Feluccas, ancient-styled sailboats, are quintessential Egypt and a must for anyone visiting.
+Feluccas, ancient-styled sailboats, are quintessential Egypt and one of the best things to do in Cairo for anyone visiting.

-6. Discover Mummies and Hunt for Treasure at the Egyptian Museum
+Discover mummies and hunt for treasure at the Egyptian Museum

 When we moved to Cairo, the two things my four-year-old most wanted to see were pyramids and King Tut’s treasure.
 The Egyptian Museum houses thousands of ancient artifacts, including numerous mummies and many of King Tut’s treasures.
-The building is dark and dusty and you feel you’ll discover new treasure around every corner.
-Plus, what kid doesn’t want to see a giant crocodile mummy?
+The building is dark and dusty and it feels as if you’ll discover a new treasure around every corner.
+Plus, what kid doesn’t want to see a giant crocodile mummy?!

 Prince Muhammad ‘Ali built his personal residence and ornate throne hall in the early 1900s here and both are on display.
 The opulence and detailed woodworking are sure to awe everyone.
 The buildings’ interiors are extremely impressive and the outside gardens are a lovely bit of quiet, and have room to stretch and run.

-8. Treasure Hunt for Bargains at Khan el Khalili
+Treasure hunt for bargains at Khan el Khalili

 A bit further out in New Cairo, Family Park lives up to its name.
 With multiple playgrounds, huge grassy areas, a small zoo, museum, train ride, movie theaters, military equipment to climb on, and more; every kid and adult will find something to do.
 Very popular with families, it is a great way to spend half a day and recharge for more sightseeing.